Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Primal Heuristic

 We describe a straightforward choice for $S_i$ and $\beta_i$ here and discuss alternatives in the appendix.
 To this end, we compute for every index $i \in [n]$ the total min-marginal difference defined below.

-\begin{defn}[Total min-marginal difference] The \emph{total min-marginal difference} for $i \in [n]$ w.r.t.\ current dual variables $\lambda$ is defined as $M_i = \sum_{j \in \J_i} m^1_{ij} - m^0_{ij}$. \end{defn} The quantity $\abs{M_i}$ indicates by how much the dual bound increases if $x_i$ is fixed to $1$ (if $M_i > 0$), respectively $0$ (if $M_i < 0$), in each subproblem individually, given that the dual variables remain unchanged.
+\begin{defn}[Total min-marginal difference] The \emph{total min-marginal difference} for $i \in [n]$ w.r.t.\ current dual variables~$\lambda$ is defined as $M_i = \sum_{j \in \J_i} m^1_{ij} - m^0_{ij}$. \end{defn} The quantity $\abs{M_i}$ indicates by how much the dual bound increases if $x_i$ is fixed to $1$ (if $M_i > 0$), respectively $0$ (if $M_i < 0$), in total across all individual subproblems, given that the dual variables remain unchanged.
 Thus, we prefer to fix $x_i$ as indicated by the sign of $M_i$ and define

 The two variable fixation orders we employ are based on setting $S_i = \abs{M_i}$ or $S_i = -M_i$.
 The second, less intuitive order introduces a bias to fix variables to $1$, which, in our experiments, allows to find feasible solutions faster.
-This is due to feasible solutions having a small number of $1$-entries.
+This is due to feasible solutions typically having a small number of $1$-entries.

 Our primal heuristic is detailed in Algorithms~\ref{alg:primal-heuristic} and~\ref{alg:restriction-propagation} in the appendix.
 Algorithm~\ref{alg:primal-heuristic} traverses the space of feasible solutions by depth-first search.
 We accelerate the search further by propagation of the restrictions to the feasible sets given the current partial assignment, see Algorithm~\ref{alg:restriction-propagation}.